What is Google Kubernetes Engine?

 There are a handful of critical areas to practice cost optimization in a GKE environment.
 We’ll focus on three of these areas and how they fit into a monitoring system for cost optimization, specifically culture, bin packing, and app right-sizing.

-- Culture: Teams who own GKE environments are not simply trying to drive down costs while ignoring everything else.
+1. Culture: Teams who own GKE environments are not simply trying to drive down costs while ignoring everything else.
 They instead must balance cost-saving techniques while ensuring the applications running on GKE are still performant, stable, and continue to deliver value to their users.
 To effectively balance all of this, teams have begun incorporating cloud financial management, or FinOps, into their culture.
 This is the practice of building systems for financial accountability in the pay-as-you-go cloud world.
 Now, put this into the context of Kubernetes.
-The rapid adoption of Kubernetes in particular means that many teams are still learning and establishing their own best practices.
-This is true when it comes to managing the cost of running their clusters, especially as they grow.
-Continuous monitoring of these environments enables the necessary cultural shift.
-When teams have proper tuning and data at their disposal to practice cost optimization, the awareness shifts the discipline earlier in the software development lifecycle.

-- Bin Packing: We want to focus on a cluster administrator-centric monitoring system.
+2. Bin Packing: We want to focus on a cluster administrator-centric monitoring system.
 We can do so with a focus on cluster bin packing.
 Bin packing is the ability to effectively schedule workloads across nodes in a cluster, in such a way that ensures there are few wasted resources CPU and memory, for example.
 Efficient bin packing is achieved with a real-time understanding of how much resources workloads request, and how those workloads fit into the various amounts of allocatable resources that the VMs and the cluster have available.
-Cluster administrators, when empowered with the right monitoring data, can improve how they support cluster tenants, while also ensuring that provision infrastructure is not wasted.
-We can even set up alerting policies on the data collected for the most egregious cases of overprovisioning to proactively kick off the process of cost optimization.

-- App Right-sizing: A monitoring system that captures recommendations for app right-sizing.
+3. App Right-sizing: A monitoring system that captures recommendations for app right-sizing.
 This enables developers to better understand how much of the requested resources are actually being utilized by their application.
-With a deep understanding of scenarios where they may be overprovisioned in their workload requests, developers can make informed decisions on how they can easily reduce costs.
-Now that we’ve looked at the importance of culture, bin packing, and app right-sizing for GKE cost optimization, the next step is setting up the monitoring system.
+With a deep understanding of the right type of kubernetes cluster networking model, where they may be overprovisioned in their workload requests, developers can make informed decisions on how they can easily reduce costs.

 Conclusion